writetokausar/cs2350-practice-08/README.md

 npm run deploy
 ```

 This command will compile everything you have under the `src/` folder into the `dist/` folder.
-You then copy the contents of the `dist/` folder including subfolders into your web server.
+You then copy the contents of the `dist/` folder including subfolders into your web servers.